 The School Community Leadership Council meetings will be held monthly.
 The School Community Leadership Council meetings shall be in accordance with the Nevada Open Meeting Laws.
 School Community Leadership Council: two (2) 2 Middle School Students (grades 6-8), two (2) member parents, two (2) member teachers, two (2) staff members, and two (2) community members meeting monthly with designated Board member and designated school leader.
 Each of these two (2) members will share with their constituents for discussion.
 The School Community Leadership Council will develop, plan and approve required policies and plans for the Charter School as a part of the greater Pahrump Valley community.
-The School Community Leadership Council will be the vehicle through which the school community Leadership Council is to ensure that the Charter School is continually engaged in identifying and implementing curriculum and instructional practices that result in strengthening the core academic program, guaranteeing student access to and success in that program, and engaging with the community.
+The School Community Leadership Council will be the vehicle through which the school community comes together to chart the Charter School's plan for improvement.
+The goal of the School Community Leadership Council is to ensure that the Charter School is continually engaged in identifying and implementing curriculum and instructional practices that result in strengthening the core academic program, guaranteeing student access to and success in that program, and engaging with the community.
 The School Community Leadership Council will also be able to give updates to Board Members during the monthly Board meetings during the standing agenda item under Reports.